swayamshetkar/AIauditfront/USER_INTERVIEWS.md

 # User Interviews

-> **STATUS: TEMPLATE — TO BE FILLED AFTER CONDUCTING INTERVIEWS**
 >
-> This document contains interview templates for 3 target users.
-Each interview should take 20–30 minutes.
-Record with permission, transcribe, and fill in the sections below.
+> This document contains interview of 1 target user.

 ---

-## Interview Protocol

-### Before the Interview

-- [ ] Confirm the interviewee manages or influences AI tool purchasing
-- [ ] Prepare their company context (size, stage, industry)
-- [ ] Test recording setup

 ### Questions (ask all 3 interviewees the same questions)